IulianBogdan/CreditCardApprovalPredictionModel/README.md

 # CreditCardApprovalPredictionModel
-Data Science class final project using machine learning and the data science lifecycle.

-You can read everything about it in the "Findings" document.
+Read more about the project in the "Findings" document.